Andy Reid: Alex Smith era (2013–2017)

 Under Reid, the Chiefs recorded a winning record in the 2014 season, finishing 9–7.
 However, they failed to qualify for the playoffs.
+To date, this is the last time the Chiefs have missed the playoffs.

 In 2015, the Chiefs were in danger of missing the playoffs for a second consecutive year after they lost five straight games to begin the season 1–5.
 Reid accepted the blame for his team's poor start and his future with the Chiefs was called into question.
 However, the Chiefs won every remaining regular-season game, finishing with an 11–5 record and a wild card spot in the AFC playoffs.
-Reid would go on to lead the Chiefs to their first playoff win since the 1993 season in a 30–0 shutout of the Houston Texans, but the team was defeated 20–27 in their Divisional Round game against the New England Patriots.
+Reid would go on to lead the Chiefs to their first playoff win since the 1993 season in a 30–0 shutout of the Houston Texans, but the team was defeated 27–20 in the Divisional Round against the New England Patriots.
 Prior to the loss, the Chiefs posted an eleven-game winning streak, which is the best in franchise history.
 Reid was criticized for his clock management near the end of the game, calling no timeouts in a late fourth-quarter drive that cut the Patriots' 27–13 lead down to a touchdown but took the Chiefs 5 minutes and 16 seconds to score and left them with only a minute and 13 seconds to try and tie the game.